Go where he will, the wise man is at home His harth the earth, his hall the azure dome. -----R.W.Emerson

 And once again, we had another team use a cell phone to call their emergency contact and 911 for information and directions.
 Thankfully, the climbers worked out the issue before the NPS had to dispatch a climbing ranger team.
 Really, be prepared to sit out bad weather (which is common) on Mount Rainier, or become fodder for this blog. ;)

 And speaking of cell phones, I've been getting a few questions about the "preferred" cell phone provider on the mountain.
 Truth is, I don't know.
 I think that each service does better in some places and elevations than others.
 That said, I'd be curious to get your comments on where your cell phone has worked and where it didn't (we know they work well on Liberty Ridge BTW).
-If you've used one while climbing (it can
+If you've used one while climbing (it can be fun to call a friend while on the mountain) send me your comments so that they can be shared with other climbers.

 The last and most significant mountain "related" news involves a search for a missing day-hiker on Eagle Peak.
 A 47 year old man didn't return from his hike last Saturday.
 I suspect that there will be more information released on this issue if things don't get resolved soon, stay tuned.